0oSaraho0/pp4-kids-activity-site/README.md

 ## Imagery

 The hero image used is a picture of my own.
-I sought permissin from the parents of the chidren.
+I sought permission from the parents of the children.

 # Technologies